-Key swing states vulnerable to USPS slowdowns as millions vote by mail, data show
+Key swing states vulnerable to USPS slowdowns as millions vote by mail, data shows

 But some postal workers say ballot-handling directives from higher-ups have been chaotic.

 Letter carriers in Michigan say supervisors press them to focus on package delivery in the waning hours of their shifts, pushing ballot collection down the priority list.
-In Pennsylvania, clerks are preparing to hand stamp ballot envelopes in waning days of the 2020 campaign, to steer ballots away from overwhelmed processing plants.
+In Pennsylvania, clerks are preparing to hand-stamp ballot envelopes in the waning days of the 2020 campaign, to steer ballots away from overwhelmed processing plants.
 In Florida, where package volumes are sky-high, employees are working 12-hour days, seven days a week, through at least the end of October.

 State and local officials and election experts say municipalities have made great strides in preparing for an election in which 198 million Americans are eligible to vote by mail.
-But mail service reliability remains a key variable.
-Postal leaders are scrambling to build confidence in an agency maligned as a “joke” by Trump; forced to suspend a major cost-cutting agenda; and told 46 states and the District of Columbia that their election regulations were “incongruous” with mail service.
+But mail-service reliability remains a key variable.
+Postal leaders are scrambling to build confidence in an agency that has been maligned as a “joke” by Trump, was forced to suspend a major cost-cutting agenda and told 46 states and the District of Columbia that their election regulations were “incongruous” with mail service.

-The new data reveal an agency marked by inconsistencies and fighting to stabilize itself before a final influx of ballots, as well as an onslaught of packages, greeting cards and catalogues for the holiday season.
+The new data reveals an agency marked by inconsistencies and fighting to stabilize itself before a final influx of ballots, as well as an onslaught of packages, greeting cards and catalogues for the holiday season.

 “In the current state of the world, there is nothing a voter could do to work around problems in the post office,” said J. Remy Green, an attorney who represents a group of voters in a lawsuit against the Postal Service before the Southern District of New York.